hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 ### ✨System requirements✨

--    Operating System: Compatible with systems that support Python and Jupyter notebooks.
+-    Operating System: Compatible with systems that support [Python](https://www.python.org) and [Jupyter Notebooks](https://jupyter.org).
 -    Python Version: Compatible with Python 3.x.
 -    Hardware Requirements: Requires a CUDA-capable GPU to ensure model training can leverage GPU acceleration as indicated by the assertion torch.cuda.is_available().